opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/zitadel/1_cce-zitadel.md

 The first step in preparing the environment is to provision an Elastic Load Balancer (ELB), which will serve as the external entry point for traffic into the CCE cluster.
 Setting up an ELB setup is critical for handling external traffic and forwarding requests to services within the cluster, such as the Ingress Controller.

-Go to *Open Telekom Cloud Console* -> *Network* -> *Elastic Load Balancing* and click *Create Elastic Load Balancer*.
+Go to *T Cloud Public Console* -> *Network* -> *Elastic Load Balancing* and click *Create Elastic Load Balancer*.
 Ensure that the Elastic Load Balancer is provisioned within the same VPC and Subnet as your CCE cluster.
 This network alignment is essential to allow the load balancer to reach the CCE worker nodes directly using their private IP addresses.
 Misplacing the ELB in a different network segment would result in unreachable backends and broken ingress routing.

 ![image](/img/docs/blueprints/by-use-case/security/zitadel/Screenshot_from_2025-04-16_08-06-28.png)